Using genome editing for plant breeding

 Differentiating between transgenic-free genome editing and transgenes

-The researchers are also critical of the European Court of Justice's decision last year that genome-edited animals or plants are subject to the same regulation as genetically modified organisms.
+The researchers are also critical of the that genome-edited animals or plants are subject to the same regulation as genetically modified organisms.
 Since genome edits imitate natural mutations within a species, the position paper calls for the corresponding EU directive to be revised.
 Otherwise, plant research would be massively impeded and certain measures against disease-transmitting insects would be made more difficult, based on disseminating genome editing within the species that makes the animals immune or infertile.